alecscodes/respaldo/README.md

   - Clears caches

 **Requirements:**

 - Application must be in a Git repository
 - Remote repository must be configured
 - Git must be available in the container

+### 📢 Telegram Notifications

+The application can send Telegram notifications for important backup events and errors.
+This is especially useful when running automated backups via cron jobs.

+**Setup:**

+1. Create a Telegram bot using [@BotFather](https://t.me/BotFather) on Telegram
+2. Get your bot token from BotFather
+3. Send a message to your bot
+4. Visit `https://api.telegram.org/bot<your_bot_token>/getUpdates` to find your chat ID
+5. Navigate to **Settings → Telegram** in the app
+6. Enter your bot token and chat ID
+7. Save the settings

+**Notifications sent for:**

+- **Backup Failures** – When a backup fails to create or store
+- **Insufficient Storage** – When an app doesn't have enough storage space for a backup
+- **Disk Space Warnings** – When server disk space exceeds 90% usage
+- **Storage Issues** – When the server doesn't have enough disk space for a backup

+**Note:** Notifications are only sent when errors occur.
+Successful backups don't trigger notifications to avoid spam.
+This ensures you're only alerted when action is needed.

 ### 🔒 IP Banning System